packing-box/awesome-executable-packing/README.md

 - [CEXE](https://web.archive.org/web/20060111104142/http://www.exetools.com/files/compressors/win/cexe10a.zip) - Compresses an input EXE into a smaller executable (only runs on WinNT, Win2000 and above - won't run on Win95 or Win98).
 - [COMProtector](https://defacto2.net/f/a520164?packer=comprotector) - Adds a security envelope around DOS .COM files by randomly encrypting it and adding several anti-debugging tricks.
 - [CrackStop](https://defacto2.net/f/a520164?packer=crackstop) - Tool that creates a security  envelope around a DOS EXE file to protect it against crackers.
+- [Crunch](https://defacto2.net/f/a520164?packer=crunch) - File encryptor for COM and EXE files.
 - [EPack](https://web.archive.org/web/20060111104142/http://www.exetools.com/files/compressors/dos/epack16.zip) - EXE and COM file compressor ; works with DOS/Windows95 files.
 - [ExeGuard](https://defacto2.net/f/a520164?packer=exeguard) - DOS EXE files free protector using anti-debugging ticks to prevent hacking, analysis and unpacking.
 - [EXELOCK 666](https://defacto2.net/f/a520164?packer=exelock666) - Utility for protecting .EXE files so no lamers can hack out the copyright.